WE ARE SOCIAL ACTION!

 From Pandemic to Protest, Reflections to Resolutions

-Join us and our dynamic panel of special guests for a virtual luncheon with a purpose as we discuss and answer questions dealing with police brutality, gun control, education, city government, defunding police and funneling funds to communities.
+THANK YOU for joining us and our dynamic panel of special guests for a virtual luncheon with a purpose as we discussed and answered questions dealing with police brutality, gun control, education, city government, defunding police and funneling funds to communities.